kshao19/Money-Growth-and-Inflation-A-Data-Exploration/README.md

 #### 3. Inflation and Money Growth

 Milton Friedman once wrote that "Inflation is always and everywhere a monetary phenomenon."
 This analysis seeks to compare inflation (as measured by CPI) and growth rate in M1 and M2 money supply.
 M1 money supply consists of physical currency and coin, demand deposits, traveler's checks, and other checkable deposits.
 M2 money supply consists of all components of M1 plus several less-liquid assets such as savings deposit.
+Code to reproduce the analysis is available [here](https://github.com/kshao19/Money_and_Banking_Analysis/blob/main/Code/Money%20Growth).

 The chart plots the year-to-yeare inflation and money growth from 1960 to 2020.
 Inflation is calculated using the same methodology as #2.
 Money growth is calculated as $100*\frac{M_{t} - M_{t-1}}{M_{t-1}}$.